-Many mouthwashes contain ethanol, a type of alcohol, which helps fight the plaque bacteria that cause tooth decay and bad breath.
-Ethanol also helps other ingredients blend together and acts as a preservative.
+Many types of mouthwash contain ethanol, a type of alcohol, which helps fight the plaque bacteria that cause tooth decay and bad breath.
+Ethanol also helps other ingredients blend and acts as a preservative.

 The alcohol content of mouthwash can be quite high, ranging from around 14% to 26% in different brands.
-Swishing a capful around your mouth won’t get you tipsy, but there are a number of reasons why you might want to avoid a mouthwash that contains alcohol:
+Swishing a capful around your mouth won't get you tipsy, but there are several reasons why you might want to avoid a mouthwash that contains alcohol:

 - Children will be using it

 - There are older children or recovering alcoholics in the household who might be tempted to deliberately ingest it

 - It causes a burning sensation or sensitivity in the mouth